-6.1 BACHELOR OF EDUCATION ADMISSION REQUIREMENTS
+6.1 ADMISSION REQUIREMENTS

 The Bachelor of Education (B.Ed.) is a two-year program following a first degree.
 Applicants must have completed a first degree in arts, science, human kinetics, kinesiology, physical education or equivalent.
-The B.Ed. program has two streams: elementary and secondary with an additional middle years option available in either stream.
-Specialist programs in teaching physical education and French as a second language are available in all streams and options.
+The B.Ed. program has both elementary and secondary streams.
+Specialist programs in teaching physical education and French as a second language are available in both streams.